Part V

 Truth is not a preference; it is a physiological need.

-This strong internal compass drives a deep commitment to shadow work and ethical engagement (Part VI).
+This strong internal compass for truth, fairness, and authenticity drives a deep commitment to shadow work and ethical engagement.

 It fuels the courage to challenge dogma within spiritual communities.
 It ensures that the path remains rooted in integrity, not performative spirituality.